 This work distinguishes from the literature by its specific sinusoidal wavy fins with a certain amplitude on a base plate as a heat sink for natural convection heat transfer.
+Fin amplitude is arranged as fin height divided by 30 (H/30).
 Also 3 mm and 6 mm inline symmetrical holes were drilled on two identical heat sinks in order to show their effect on the heat transfer.
-An experimental setup and procedure were utilized which is also explained in the following sections.
+An experimental setup and a procedure were utilized which are also explained in the following sections.
 This experimental data is contributing the literature as a validation tool for Computational Fluid Dynamics (CFD) and possible empirical correlations.
-The data also can be used directly for industrial purposes since the operational conditions are very similar to cooling of electronics.
+The data can also be used directly for industrial purposes since the operational conditions are very similar to cooling of electronics.